PrABpY/ML-Hypothesis/README.md

 # Hyposis
-Hyposis is a tool for generating list of Hypothesis , Which will be considered from examples <csv file>
+Hyposis is a tool for generating list of hypothesis , Which will be considered from examples <csv file>